LISTEN TO THIS ARTICLE:

 Anxiety and depression very commonly occur together.
 Half of all people with depressive disorders also have an anxiety disorder.

-This personality trait describes people who are more likely to view new environments as dangerous and are more likely to be fearful and anxious.
+This personality trait describes people who are more likely to view new environments as dangerous.
+They are more likely to be fearful and develop different types of anxiety disorders.

 Various kinds of trauma early in life like neglect or abuse can prime the brain for anxiety disorders by increasing anxiety sensitivity.